 But the more he sees other children getting interesting shaped balloons, he quickly changed his mind and braved himself (we standing next to him helped too).
-We walked towards the clown as he was busy making shaped balloons and taking time off to take snap shots with the kids.
+We walked towards the clown as he was busy making shaped balloons and taking time off to take snapshots with the kids.

 We reached the place and we heard the clown keep saying – “one line please!” and any kids who decided to cut queue was promptly asked to go back and line up for their balloons.

 Thankfully the clown did not give way and insisted them to go back and line up just like everyone else.
-The lady however ignored this and continued to stand at the front and keep asking for the balloons and the poor kids keep looking at the lady (perhaps they were embarrassed?).
-The clown continued to ignore her and only give balloons to those who lined up.
+The lady however ignored this and continued to stand at the front and keep asking for the balloons and the poor kids keep looking at the lady (perhaps they wondered who is the children in this situation?).